-- Fish should be protected from suffering before being killed.
-Fish should be included within EU Directives on killing and slaughter of animals. - Fish harvesting continues to use methods such as suffocation in air, exsanguination without stunning, carbon-dioxide stunning and ice chilling, which cause unnecessary suffering.
-AWP believes alternative slaughter methods that reduce pain and stress prior to death should always be used. - ▲ Cooking lobsters, crabs and prawns alive must be prohibited.
+- ▲ Fish should be protected from suffering before being killed.
+Fish should be included within all legislation on the killing and slaughter of animals. - A Fish harvesting continues to use methods such as suffocation in air, exsanguination without stunning, carbon-dioxide stunning and ice chilling, which cause unnecessary suffering.
+AWP believes alternative slaughter methods that reduce pain and stress prior to death should always be used. - △ Cooking lobsters, crabs and prawns alive must be prohibited.